justeattakeaway/fozzie-components/packages/components/organisms/f-form/README.md

 <img width="125" alt="Fozzie Bear" src="../../../../bear.png" />

-Generic form component for basic forms.
+Generic form component for creating basic forms.
 Can be used to collect data from text inputs.

 </div>